Table of Contents

 CPA Exam.
 In Utah CPA exam requirements, candidates are required to complete 120 semester hours to sit for the exam and must include the following:

-- 24 semester hours upper division and graduate level accounting courses covering the following subjects:
+• 24 semester hours (36 quarter hours) in upper division and graduate level accounting courses coverage in each of the following subjects:

 CPA License.
 For potential Utah CPAs in the state, the board follows the 150-hour rule, which states that all candidates must finish 150 semester hours of college-level curriculum to qualify for a license.
 The 150 hours must contain one of the following: